davemun/davemun.github.io/_posts/2014-12-18-express-io.md

     customers:delete
 ```

-Scaffolding for me has always been a subtle pain, and I expect to have to wire a lot of connection a lot in the coming weeks.
+Scaffolding for me has always been a subtle pain, and I expect to have to wire a lot of connections in the coming weeks.
 I look forward to using Express.io to slide through with ease!